 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Munich.
-To help you make friends with Munich before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Munich has a reputation as the beer capital of the world and it certainly lives up to that expectation.
 Bavaria is known for being laid-back and gemütlich, and Munich manages to combine this with poshness and sophistication.